Mauler125/r5sdk/README.md

 which are located in `<gamedir>\platform\cfg\startup_*.cfg`.

 ## Note [Important]
-This is not a cheat or hack.
-Do not attempt to use the SDK on the live version of the game!
+This is not a cheat or hack, do not attempt to use the SDK on the live version of the game!
 The only versions currently supported are `R5pc_r5launch_N1094_CL456479_2019_10_30_05_20_PM` and anything below.

 The following builds are tested and guaranteed to work: